mahmoudabderahman/easylearnenterprise/README.md

-# EasyLearn - online learning platform
+# EasyLearn - online learning management system
-This project is a simple online learning platform application for schools that simulates the [moodle](https://moodle.org/) platform to allow students, parents, and teachers to interact together.
+This project is a simple online learning management system for schools.
+It simulates the [moodle](https://moodle.org/) platform to allow students, parents, and teachers to interact together.
 * Technologies
     * Spring Boot
     * Maven